Applying for Medicaid in New Jersey

 While a Medicaid Application is pending, the nursing home bill continues to mount up.
 Don’t panic; that’s normal.

 At the time of approval, Medicaid will also inform the applicant of his/her monthly share of the costs of care.
 We will guide you on how to handle all payment issues while your application is pending and after it is approved.
-While an application is pending, there are special rules concerning the payments of care costs to the facility.
+While an application is pending, there are special rules concerning the payment of care costs to the facility.
 When the application is approved, Medicaid will pay the nursing home retroactively to the date of eligibility for all eligible but unpaid expenses.

-The preparation of a Medicaid Application process is very, and I mean very time consuming in New Jersey
+The preparation of a Medicaid Application process is very, and I mean very, time-consuming in New Jersey

-The cost of paying a professional such as a law firm to prepare and file a Medicaid Application is a permissible spend down for Medicaid eligibility purposes.
+The cost of paying a professional, such as a law firm, to prepare and file a Medicaid Application is a permissible spend down for Medicaid eligibility purposes.

 We Can Help You Even if You’ve Filed the Application on Your Own

 Sometimes people file a Medicaid application and realize they are over their heads.
 Maybe I’m speaking to you right now.
 If so, don’t worry.
 Come in and see us.
-I’ll assign a highly qualified Medicaid paralegal to work with me and you to finish up the application and we’ll work with you on fees based on how much work you’ve already completed.
+I’ll assign a highly qualified Medicaid paralegal to work with me and you to finish up the application, and we’ll work with you on fees based on how much work you’ve already completed.

 Let an experienced Medicaid application attorney at Hanlon Niemann & Wright work for you today.